Independent physicians

 We build and maintain your HIPAA and OSHA programs, train your staff, and keep you inspection-ready year-round.

-Scalable Infrastructure
+Scalable infrastructure

 When you’re ready to grow — add a provider, open a second location, or acquire a practice — HHS has the systems to support it.

 The trend toward physician employment is accelerating — and it's not because physicians want to be employees.
 It's because the administrative burden of running an independent practice has become overwhelming.
 But what physicians give up when they join a health system is significant: autonomy over clinical decisions, control over their schedule, income upside tied to their own performance, ownership equity in their practice, and the deep patient relationships that come from continuity of care.
-Employment solves the administrative problem by eliminating ownership entirely — and for many physicians, that trade-off costs more than they realize until it's too late.

 The HHS model preserves what matters most about independent practice while solving the operational problems that drive physicians toward employment.
 You keep clinical independence, practice ownership, and control over your patient relationships.
 HHS takes over the business functions — billing, credentialing, HR, compliance, real estate, technology, and marketing — through a Management Services Agreement that defines exactly what we handle and what stays with you.
-This isn't a franchise, a joint venture, or a path-to-acquisition play.
-It's an operational partnership designed to make independent practice sustainable and profitable for the long term.

 The physicians who thrive with HHS share a common profile: they love practicing medicine, they want to stay independent, and they recognize that the business side of their practice needs professional management they can't provide alone.
 The first 90 days of an HHS partnership focus on stabilization — transitioning billing to protect cash flow, conducting a compliance gap assessment, auditing payer contracts, and identifying the highest-impact operational improvements.
-Most physicians tell us they feel the difference within the first month — fewer interruptions, faster collections, and more time for the work that actually matters.

 Do I give up control of my practice when I partner with HHS?